gpstar81/GPStar-proton-pack/BARGRAPH.md

 # Wand Bargraph and Power Cell Upgrade

-**NOTE: The 28 Segment Bargraph upgrade is only supported with the gpstar Neutrona wand micro controller**
+**NOTE: The 28 Segment Bargraph upgrade is only supported with the gpstar Neutrona Wand micro controller**

 This guide outlines the **optional** upgrade from the 5-LED stock bargraph to a more animated 28-segment bargraph (BL28Z-3005SA04Y) or the 28 Segment Bargraph and Power Cell from [Frutto Technology](https://fruttotechnology.com).